logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtdatarow/getvaluebycolname/_index.md

 weight: 2
 aliases:
     - /TA_Automation/Topics/abt_GetValueByColName.html
+keywords: "getvaluebycolname, abtdatarow getvaluebycolname, value of cell in selected row by column name, content of cell at intersection of selected row and column with specified name"
 ---
-keyword: [getvaluebycolname, abtdatarow getvaluebycolname, value of cell in selected row by column name, content of cell at intersection of selected row and column with specified name]
----

-# GetValueByColName

 ## Syntax